 - limit the use and disclosure of employee vaccination status information to what is necessary to prevent and manage COVID-19.

-Further information is available from the Australian Public Service Commission.
+For more information, visit the Australian Public Service Commission.

-[i] The Privacy Act covers Australian government agencies and private sector organisations (including all private health service providers).
+The Privacy Act covers Australian government agencies and private sector organisations (including all private health service providers).
 Some small business operators (organisations with an annual turnover of $3 million or less) are exempt under the Privacy Act.
 For private sector employers, the employee records exemption will apply to the handling of an employee’s personal information once that information has been collected and forms part of an employee record, where the handling is directly related to the employment relationship.